victorreinor/victorreinor/README.md

 I work at Field Control 💙 as a Tech Manager.

-#### Daily:
+As a Technical Manager at Field Control, I lead strategic initiatives aimed at improving service management for one of the largest financial corporations in Brazil, directly impacting a user base of over 100 million people.
+My role goes beyond technical management: I am responsible for conducting client meetings, performing on-site assessments, preparing scopes and budgets, and supporting the team in making complex decisions involving technical and product trade-offs.

-As a technical manager at Field Control, I focus my efforts on improving service management in one of Brazil's major financial corporations, serving a vast user base of over 80 million people.
+With a solid track record since 2015 working with JavaScript and its ecosystem, I have worked as a full stack and mobile developer, progressed through technical leadership roles, and ultimately reached management.
+I have hands-on experience with technologies such as Node.js, AngularJS, React, React Native, AWS, serverless architecture, relational and non-relational databases, as well as applying principles like SOLID, TDD, and design patterns.

-With a solid expertise in Javascript since 2015, I am prepared to tackle the daily challenges of any project.
-In addition to my technical proficiency, I take on team and project management responsibilities, fostering team development, crafting business proposals, and much more.
+Currently, I combine technical vision and interpersonal skills to connect client needs with robust and scalable solutions, promoting the continuous evolution of the product, team growth, and the delivery of value with excellence.